gherlein/cv-workshop/README.md

-# AQWS Computer Vision at the Edge Workshop
+# AWS Computer Vision at the Edge Workshop